The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 2 FrontendResource uses the injected RestClientWithTokenPropagationFilter REST client with the OIDC token propagation filter to propagate the current incoming access token to ProtectedResource when either /frontend/user-name-with-propagated-token or /frontend/admin-name-with-propagated-token is called.

-3 FrontendResource uses the programmatically created OIDC client to get and propagate an access token to ProtectedResource by passing it directly to the injected RestClientWithHeaderTokenParam REST client’s method as an HTTP Authorization header value, when either /frontend/user-name-with-oidc-client-token-header-param or /frontend/admin-name-with-oidc-client-token-header-param is called.
+3 FrontendResource uses the programmatically created OIDC client to get and propagate an access token to ProtectedResource by passing it directly to the injected RestClientWithTokenHeaderParam REST client’s method as an HTTP Authorization header value, when either /frontend/user-name-with-oidc-client-token-header-param or /frontend/admin-name-with-oidc-client-token-header-param is called.

 4 Sometimes, one may have to acquire tokens in a blocking manner before propagating them with the REST client.
 This example shows how to acquire the tokens in such cases.